-There will be 3 exams (in class) and a cumulative final.
-Each exam will consist of multiple choice and write-in (short answer) questions.
-The final exam will focus on Section IV of the course but 50% of the questions will pertain to the first three sections.
+There will be 3 exams (in class) and a partially cumulative final.
+For each exam, there will be approximately 50% multiple choice and 50% write-in (short answer) questions.

 There are no make-up exams.
 Any student who misses an exam will receive a zero unless they provide written documentation (i.e., note from a doctor) of the reason.
 I will do my utmost to accommodate those who have documented an unfortunate circumstance (i.e., reweighting the remaining exams to adjust for the one that was missed).